Excel TV ExcelTV

-Budgets vs Actuals Target Chart in Microsoft Excel – Excel TV
+Budgets vs Actuals Target Chart in Excel

-In this week’s episode of Excel.TV, we show you how to build a budget vs. actuals chart.
+In this week’s episode of Excel.TV, we show you how to build a budget vs. Actuals chart.
 Really, though, this is what I call in my book Dashboards for Excel a performance-against-context type chart.
 It basically says: We have what we did against some context (in this case, a target).
 Take a look below.

 In this episode, I show you how to make the chart on your own.
 It’s a really quick process: